-Moving & Integrated

-An accessible city with great local destinations and many options to get there
+Moving & Integrated An accessible city with

 Moving & Integrated documents are guided by the Transport Lead Strategy.
 Supporting Plans, Action Plans and Policies cover such themes as accessibility, pedestrian and cycling networks, pedestrian and road safety, transport hubs, and asset management.